tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-indexer.md

     api-key: [admin key]
 ```

 Alternatively, you can use PUT and specify the indexer name on the URI.
-If the indexer does not exist, it will be created.

 ```http
 PUT https://[service name].search.windows.net/indexers/[indexer name]?api-version=[api-version]